-Students are required to make arrangements to pay fees for the academic year by August 15th.
-Initial billing for the payment due will be mailed to the student by July 15th.
-Students starting in the winter of spring terms are required to make payment arrangements by their first day of classes.
+Students are required to make arrangements to pay fees for the academic year by August 15.
+Initial billing for the payment due will be mailed to the student by July 15.
+Students starting in the winter or spring terms are required to make payment arrangements by their first day of classes.
 Failure to make the required payment will delay admission to classes.

-An extended payment plan is available from Tuition Management Systems, Inc. whereby the parents or student may spread payment of the full year student fees over 3 terms or 10 months starting August 15th.
-There is a nominal application fee of

-\$55 per student for the ten-month extended payment plan, or \$40 for the three-term extended payment plan.
+An extended payment plan is available from Tuition Management Systems, Inc. whereby students may spread payment of the full year student fees over 3 terms or 10 months starting August 15.
+There is a nominal application fee of \$55 per student for the ten-month extended payment plan, or \$40 for the three-term extended payment plan.
 Information about TMS can be obtained via their website, www.afford.com, or by calling 1-800-722-4867.

-Students who have an outstanding balance due or are not following a payment plan will not be allowed to register for courses or receive transcripts until the balance is paid or a payment contract is signed at the Student Fees and Financial Aid Office.
-Students having trouble making payments are strongly encouraged to communicate their problem to the Student Fees and Financial Aid Office to get help and avoid punitive action.
+Students who have an outstanding balance due or are not following a payment plan will not be allowed to register for courses or receive transcripts until the balance is paid.
+Students having trouble making payments are strongly encouraged to communicate their problem to the Financial Aid Office to get help and avoid punitive action.